 What Exactly Is REM Sleep & How Can I Get More Of It?

-Not all four stages of sleep are created equal: They all have different functions that come together to give you a restorative night's sleep.
-While they're all important, REM sleep is the sleep stage with benefits you really don't want to miss out on—but very well might be.
+While they're all important, REM sleep is one sleep stage with benefits you really don't want to miss out on—but very well might be.
 We dug into this sleep cycle to find out what it is, why it's so important, and how to spend more time in it every night.

 What happens during REM sleep?